Academics

 • Grade 6

-As they continue to develop into responsible young people, students serve their school and community—cleaning their classrooms and the lunchroom, leading the Middle School recycling effort, and collecting gifts for the Salvation Army.
+As they continue to develop into responsible young people, students serve their school and community—cleaning their classrooms and the lunchroom, collecting gifts for the Salvation Army, and volunteering in the community on the Sixth Grade Service Day.
 A year of sixth grade leads a child to increased self-reliance and confidence and further develops relationships with classmates and faculty.

 • Grade 7

-Continuing their studies of English, mathematics, social studies, and science, seventh graders spend the year exploring world languages, including Spanish, French, and Latin.
-A highlight of the year is the week- long trip to Washington, D.C., in the spring, which offers students the opportunity for independence and personal growth while bonding with classmates and faculty.
+Continuing their studies of English, mathematics, social studies, and science, seventh graders spend the year exploring world languages, including Spanish and French.
+A highlight of the year is the week-long trip to Washington, D.C., in the spring, which offers students the opportunity for independence and personal growth while bonding with classmates and faculty.

 • Grade 8